cl-research/.github/profile/README.md

 #### What's this place for?

-Hello👋 Here is my personal continual learning algorithm research space.
-Mainly, I'm doing class-incremental learning research and I'm also using this place to archive related research.
+Hello👋 This is a continual learning algorithm research space.
+Mainly, I'm doing class-incremental learning research here and I'm also using this to archive related researches.

 #### Conference deadlines